fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 15.2.6 =
+Escapes strings before output in HTML.
+Escapes strings and strips tags while building schema.org json.
+Adds wp_kses_post() calls where we want to allow some basic HTML tags in strings we output.
+Bug fix when loading scripts into the block editor.
+Stop loading block editor scripts on the block widgets pages.

 = 15.2.5 =
 Fixes bugs around escaping data before it is output.
 Bug fix when loading saved setting Singles Contact Form when the user has chosen a WPForms form.